Abdon History, Family Crest & Coats of Arms

 The Yorkshire Poll Tax Rolls of 1379 include Dionisius de Hebdeyn, and Adam de Hebden, Salter, was listed as a Freemen of York, 1 Edward III (during the first year of the reign of Edward III.

 "The Hebdens, who derive their name from more than one West Riding village, are probably for the most part descended from an ancient gentle family of Ripon during the 15th, 16th, and 17th centuries, where they frequently filled the office of wakeman and afterwards of mayor.
 William de Hebden was rector of Burnsall in the reign of Edward III.
 Baker Hebdon was warden of Hull in 1761 (Tickell's "Hull").
 The Hebdens are now numerous in the district of Bedale, and they are still represented in Ripon."

 Further to the north in Scotland, "a family of this name possessed the island of Eday, Orkney, in the nineteenth century.
 [The family was] probably from one or other of the villages of the name in the West Riding of Yorkshire.
 William de Hebden was rector of Burnsall, Yorkshire, in the reign of Edward III."

 Early History of the Abdon family

-Another 295 words (21 lines of text) covering the years 1220, 1612 and 1670 are included under the topic Early Abdon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abdon research.
+Another 148 words (11 lines of text) covering the years 1220, 1612, 1670, 1738, 1755, 1763 and 1811 are included under the topic Early Abdon History in all our PDF Extended History products and printed products wherever possible.

 Abdon Spelling Variations